jerryfletcher21/roboauto/README.md

-Main function is keep-online, after you have imported one or more robots from different coordinators, run roboauto keep-online to automatically recreate the orders when they expires, and get notified if the order is taken, running the message-send script.
+Main function is keep-online, after you have imported one or more robots from different coordinators, run roboauto keep-online to automatically recreate the orders when they expires, and get notified if the order is taken, running the message-notification script.
 An example for simplex is provided

 ## installation